Forest Preserve District of Cook County: History

 A Cook County referendum required by the 1913 law was passed by voters in 1914, establishing the Forest Preserve District of Cook County, and the first Board meeting was held in February 1915.

 Operations

-In addition to owning and managing tens of thousands of acres of forest, meadow, and wetlands, both the Brookfield Zoo (managed by agreement with the Chicago Zoological Society) and the Chicago Botanic Gardens (managed by the Chicago Horticultural Society) are located on district land.
-The Forest Preserve District also maintains eleven public golf courses.
-There are six nature centers used for programming and education, five campgrounds, and three swimming centers.
+The Forest Preserve District operates six nature centers used for programming and education, five campgrounds, and three swimming centers as of 2023.
+The Forest Preserve District also maintains ten public golf courses.
+In addition to owning and managing tens of thousands of acres of forest, meadow, and wetlands, both the Brookfield Zoo (managed by Chicago Zoological Society under an agreement with the District) and the Chicago Botanic Gardens (managed by the Chicago Horticultural Society) are located on district land.
 In 2016, a tree-top zipline course was opened in west Cook County's Bemis Woods.

+Eight significant waterways flow, at least in part, through lands in the Forest Preserve District: the Chicago River, the Des Plaines River, the Little Calumet River, Salt Creek, Poplar Creek, Thorn Creek, Crooked Creek, and Tinley Creek.

 National sites

 The Ned Brown Forest Preserve contains Busse Woods, a National Natural Landmark.
 The District also administers the Chicago Portage National Historic Site.
 In addition, the District's Red Gate Woods was the war-time home of the Manhattan Project's first nuclear facility.